Workstreams of a Buy-out Transaction

 For most transactions, the sponsor assumes the fiduciary role or shares that role with a consultant or annuity placement specialist.
 Recently, for larger transactions, sponsors have hired independent fiduciaries to protect the best interests of participants.

 Once the buy-out transaction is imminent, the plan sponsor will decide upon an announcement strategy.
 In the past, most plan sponsors announced the agreement and closing of a transaction simultaneously.
-However, in recent years, sponsors engaging in large transactions have announced their intent to close and locked in pricing and contract terms several months prior to the transaction close.
+However, in recent years, sponsors engaging in large transactions have announced their intent to close and lock in pricing and contract terms several months prior to the transaction close.
 This allows time for the sponsor to receive any necessary governmental approvals, conduct lump sum programs, continue to clean up data, and position the asset portfolio prior to closing.

 Finally, once the buy-out transaction is complete, documentation of the process should be finalized.